 The Liturgy of the Hours (Universalis)

 How do we get in touch with God, and He with us?
 Through prayer.
 Prayer can take a variety of forms.
 When we gather as the church, we do so to pray, in solidarity with one another.
 We can pray in large or small groups, or on our own.
-In this passage from St Matthew’s Gospel, we learn that prayer is never for show – and then we are introduced to the prayer on the video clip, the most famous prayer of all – The Lord’s Prayer.
+In this passage from St Matthew’s Gospel, we learn that prayer is never for show – and then we are introduced to the most famous prayer of all – The Lord’s Prayer.
 Jesus said,

 “And whenever you pray, do not be like the hypocrites; for they love to stand and pray in the synagogues and at the street corners, so that they may be seen by others.
 Truly I tell you, they have received their reward.
 But whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.
 When you are praying, do not heap up empty phrases as the Gentiles do; for they think that they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.
 Pray then in this way: